S4Netsphere/.github/profile/README.md

 <h2 id="colab">🤝 Collaborators</h2>

-<p>Special thank you for all people that contributed for this project.</p>
+<p>Special thank you for all people that contributed or helped in any way to this project.</p>
 <table>
 <tr>